getcarina/getcarina.com/_tutorials/magento-in-docker.md

   plug-ins have been preinstalled in the Docker image for the `web` container.

-The **magento** directory contains a **docker-compose.yml** file that enables you to setup both containers by using a single `docker-compose` command.
+The **magento** directory contains a **docker-compose.yml** file that enables you to set up both containers by using a single `docker-compose` command.
 Simply
 run:

 ```